nilostolte/Sudoku/README.md

     }
 ```

-As we can see the variable `inserted` contains the "candidate list" for a given `matrix[i][j]`.
+As we can see the variable `inserted` contains the "candidate set" for a given `matrix[i][j]`.
 This algorithm is quite simple but it
 contains a major drawback.
 Since the digit is represented with a 1 bit in its corresponding position in variable `code`, and it accesses
-the candidate list in a sequential way, it loops until an empty bit is found (`( code & inserted ) == 0 )`) or if it finds no available
+the candidate set in a sequential way, it loops until an empty bit is found (`( code & inserted ) == 0 )`) or if it finds no available
 candidate (`digit == 10`).

 This means that even if there are no available candidates, the algorithm has to loop over all nine bits sequentially.
 Even if the binary
-representation allows to deal with the candidate list with all elements in parallel, that is, all elements at once, we still have to access
+representation allows to deal with the candidate set with all elements in parallel, that is, all elements at once, we still have to access
 it one by one sequentially even when there are not useful results.

 The `push` function also updates `matrix[i][j]`, `lines[i]`, `cols[j]` and `cells[cel[i]][cel[j]]` with the new digit.
 Please check the